gottacatchenall/ms_sampling_effort/manuscript.md

 # How many observations of a non-interaction do we need to classify it as a true negative?

-To answer the titular question of this section, we present a naive model of interaction detection: we assume that every true interaction between two species is incorrectly observed as a non-interaction with an independent and fixed probability, which we denote $p_{fn}$ and subsequently refer to as the False-Negative Rate (FNR).
+To answer the titular question of this section, we present a naive model of interaction detection: we assume that every interacting pair of species is incorrectly observed as a not-interacting with an independent and fixed probability, which we denote $p_{fn}$ and subsequently refer to as the False-Negative Rate (FNR).
 If we observe the same species not-interacting $N$ times, then the probability of a true negative (denoted $p_{tn}$) is given by